Kelvin-Al/CMC_project/README.md

 # CMC_project

+This is the repository for CMC project.
 Please upload your code here.